Chronic knee pain explained

 as a treatment for

-Clinically proven to relieve pain and restore function, AposTherapy® is a safe, non-invasive treatment that helps patients get back to living life how they want.
+Clinically proven to relieve knee pain and improve knee function, AposTherapy® is a safe, non-invasive treatment that helps patients get back to living life how they want.

 Custom-calibrated to sync with your unique body frame and movement patterns, the AposTherapy® device redistributes the load away from the painful areas in your knees – offloading the pain.
 Moreover, the treatment program works around your schedule; all you have to do is wear the device at home, at work or outside, for about an hour a day while going about your regularly scheduled activities.